 The first thing you are probably thinking is, what has website development to do with photography?
-A website is, for me, the most important medium where I can show my photos to the world.
-It's the same as a good old printed album.
+A website is, for me, the most essential medium where I can show my photos to the world.
+It’s the same as a good old printed album.

 This blog is by no means a tutorial; the idea is to give you an insight into the world of Web development in 2019 without going too deep into the technical aspects.
 Step by step, I will explain the tools I prefer to design and develop a website.
 In my case, a photography website.

 It’s already more than 20 years since I stepped into the world of developing websites as a profession.
 Nostalgically, I look back and realize how different it is to build a website nowadays compared to those early days.

 Microsoft Notepad, HTML, tables, Macromedia Flash and Dreamweaver, basic CSS styling and animated gifs were the main tools to give a website a unique layout.
 But web design and development has changed dramatically in 20 years!
 We could only dream of the possibilities that we have today.

 Now, you don’t even need to know about coding anymore.
 With online site builders like Wix, Sitebuilder, Duda and many others, you can have a decent site quickly.
 I don’t recommend those products if you are serious about having your unique website without any restrictions.

 For professional use, it’s quite an obvious choice to have a website.
 It’s the first contact with the outside world, a relatively cheap medium to promote or sell your products.